Background pattern

 • Damage to the nervous system, characterized by tingling, itching, or numbness without cause,

-• Convulsions, loss of certain types of brain function, including cerebral dysfunction characterized by spasms and reduced levels of consciousness,
+• Seizures, loss of certain types of brain function, including brain dysfunction characterized by spasms and reduced levels of consciousness,

-• Damage to a part of the brain due to bleeding or decreased blood flow that may cause weakness of the arms or legs, headache, dizziness, and confusion, difficulty swallowing, and difficulty speaking (stroke),
+• Damage to a part of the brain due to bleeding or decreased blood flow, which can cause weakness in the arms or legs, headache, dizziness, and confusion, difficulty swallowing, and difficulty speaking (stroke),

-• A rapid increase in abnormal white blood cells (the symptoms may include feeling very tired, bleeding, bruising, and an increased risk of infections) (acute leukemia),
+• A rapid increase in abnormal white blood cells (symptoms may include feeling very tired, bleeding, bruising, and an increased risk of infections), (acute leukemia),

-• Problem with the spinal cord, which may cause numbness, weakness, loss of balance, back pain, neck pain, and leg pain,
+• Problem with the spinal cord, which can lead to numbness, weakness, loss of balance, back pain, neck, and legs,

-• Loss of certain brain functions that may lead to excessive fatigue, rapid or slow heart rate, fluctuations in blood pressure, difficulty breathing, and abdominal distension,
+• Loss of certain brain functions that can lead to excessive fatigue, rapid or slow heart rate, fluctuations in blood pressure, difficulty breathing, and abdominal distension,

 • Inflammation of the optic nerve combined with pain and reduced nerve function,